Edward Olivares Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in the league.
+- The 8.3 strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in MLB.

-- The Tigers have the 23rd-ranked team ERA among all league pitching staffs (4.53).
+- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.51).

-- The Tigers rank 19th in baseball in home runs surrendered (85 total, 1.2 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs given up (87 total, 1.2 per game).

-- The Tigers will look to Olson (0-2) in his third start this season.
+- Lorenzen gets the start for the Tigers, his 12th of the season.
+He is 2-4 with a 4.23 ERA and 47 strikeouts in 66 2/3 innings pitched.

-- His most recent appearance came on Wednesday against the Atlanta Braves, when the righty threw 3 1/3 innings, surrendering six earned runs while allowing five hits.
+- His most recent appearance was on Wednesday against the Atlanta Braves, when the righty went six innings, surrendering six earned runs while giving up nine hits.

+- The 31-year-old has put up an ERA of 4.23, with 6.4 strikeouts per nine innings, in 11 games this season.
+Opponents are hitting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.